-- Reviewing the progress claims reports from the engineers for those claims not certified and assessing the reasonableness of the estimates made. - Evaluating the effectiveness of management's controls over the input costs. - Recomputing the revenues and the costs recognised for the current financial year based on the respective stage of completion and the contract values. - Evaluating the adequacy of the disclosures in respect of the revenue from construction contracts.
+- Reviewing the progress claims reports from the engineers for those claims not certified and assessing the reasonableness of the estimates made. - Evaluating the effectiveness of management's controls over the input costs. - Recomputing the revenues and the costs recognised for the current financial year based on the respective stage of completion and the contract values. - Evaluating the adequacy of the disclosures in respect of the revenue from construction contracts - Reviewing the certification received from external Quantity Surveyors and comparing the related revenue recognised to the amounts certified.